Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 of the device you've bought.
 One might argue that you also buy this "managed update service" with the device, however it is not a service because you cannot opt out.

+#### No account required

+By using Valetudo, you don't need to give anyone your phone number or e-mail address just to use the robot you've bought.
+This way, it will never be part of a data breach as it was never stored in the first place.
+Did you know that there's a german word for that? *Datensparsamkeit* — privacy by design

+You also don't have to periodically read some hard to understand 200-page ToS where you're basically forced to agree to whatever the vendor wants from you as there often is no way to deny it while continuing to use the product.

+#### No marketing

+With Valetudo, you won't get any ads.
+You won't get push notifications notifying you about new product launches.
+You won't get nagged by your property to upgrade to a new model or buy this new accessoire for your existing one.

+You also won't get emails from a third party trying to cross-sell you something.

+#### Downsides

 The downside of not using the manufacturer-provided cloud services is that now you're responsible for installing (security) updates, allowing for remote connectivity to e.g., control your robot while not at home etc.<br/>